MicrosoftDocs/nav-content/dynamics-nav-app/sales-manage-sales.md

 ---
-title: Overview of Tasks to Manage Sales | Microsoft Docs
+title: Overview of Tasks to Manage Sales
 description: Describes how to manage sales activities.
 author: SorenGP